 There is no change among Directors and Key Managerial Person and none of the Directors are liable to retire by rotation in terms of provision of the Articles of Association.
-During the year, no Director has resigned.
+During the year, no Director & KMP has resigned.
+Although Mr. Vinay Rajput has Resigned from the post of company Secretary w.e.f 06/05/2023.